mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

   - as full image name with registry hostname and sha256 label (ie. `registry.gitlab.com/gitlab-org/security-products/dast/webgoat-8.0@sha256`).

 NOTE:
-The string after CVE ID (`cups` and `libxml2` in the previous example) has **no impact**.
-It is included as a "hint" to help explain what the vulnerability relates to.
-There is no need to use it, you can leave it blank.
+The string after CVE ID (`cups` and `libxml2` in the previous example) is an optional comment format.
+It has **no impact** on the handling of vulnerabilities.
+You can include comments to describe the vulnerability.

 ##### Container scanning job log format